 She began her career with the New York Attorney General’s Office, winning a competitive position as a legal intern.
 She then interned with the U.S. Attorney’s Office, Northern District of New York.
 Joining Lisa Lawrence in 2002, she has since represented clients before the Department of Health Professionals, Merit Systems Protection Board, U.S. District Court, Commonwealth of Virginia Court, EEOC Administrative Hearings, and Fourth Circuit Court of Appeals.

-Ms. Queen was recently recognized by Virginia Lawyers Weekly for winning a $3.7 million verdict, the 4th largest verdict in Virginia in 2016.
+Ms. Queen was named 2021 Pro Bono Attorney of the Year by Cancer LINC, an organization linking people with resources that ease the day-to-day challenges of cancer.
+Virginia Lawyers Weekly also recognized Barbara for winning a $3.7 million verdict, the 4th largest verdict in Virginia in 2016.

 She has been admitted to practice in the following jurisdictions: